 # pihole -g

 The first thing to do is to report and vote for phishing sites, the easy way is to follow the instruction written on the amazing blog of the CyberV19 volunteers about voting system on Phishtank.
 When the link reaches a good number of votes it is marked as phishing, then it will be put in the blacklist update of Phishing Army and automatically inside your Pihole.

 Now you can check if your Pihole is blocking malicious DNS requests.
 Search for a full or partial link in the Query Lists Search of the Pihole

 Try to surf one of the links in the results and see the DNS query blocked by the Pihole.

-This is a home setting, for enteprise solutions I would suggest to install the Pihole in a docker and configure the Domain Controller to point to the Pihole as your primary DNS.
+This is a home setup scenario.
+For a small company or test enterprise solutions, we would suggest installing Pi-hole in a docker container and configuring the Domain Controller to point to the Pi-hole as your primary DNS.

 To reiterate, we recommend this setup for HOME use only.
 Hospitals and healthcare providers should use business class solutions for DNS services and protective DNS.